Skip to content

 Best Things To Do In New Delhi!

-There are similarities to the Mani Bhavan, the Gandhi Museum in Mumbai, but this museum is much larger and more extensive.
-Here you will learn everything you need to know about the “Father of the Nation.”
+There are similarities between the Mani Bhavan and the Gandhi Museum in Mumbai, but this museum is much more extensive.
+You will learn everything about the “Father of the Nation.”

 Swaminarayan-Akshardham-Temple-Sighting-Delhi-India

-The Swaminarayan Akshardham is a unique center for Indian culture.
+The Swaminarayan Akshardham is a unique centre for Indian culture.
 You can think of it as a sort of Hindu Disneyland for Indians.
-At the center of the more than 40-acre complex is the magnificent Akshardham Temple, built of red sandstone and white marble.
+At the centre of the more than 40-acre complex is the magnificent Akshardham Temple, built of red sandstone and white marble.
 The ornate outer wall consists of over 200 sculptures.
-Inside you will find, among other things, a giant gilded statue.
+Inside, you will find, among other things, a giant gilded statue.

 .